gravityview/book/GLOSSARY.md

 ## Zone

-A "zone" is a layout element where fields or widgets can be placed in the Edit View screen.
-You can place multiple fields or widgets in a zone.
+A grouping of fields or widgets in the Edit View screen.
+You can place more than one field or widget in a zone.

-When a zone is displayed to a visitor of your site, the zone fields will be displayed together.